 - Proof of Address (e.g. utility bill or bank/credit card statement from the last four months, current tenancy agreement, government agency letter, higher education letter or a letter from a recognised employer).

 You need to register your new baby at the practice as soon as possible.
 Therefore please complete a GMS1 Registration Form (also available from reception) and send it to your surgery.
 Please ensure you provide your baby’s NHS Number which will be detailed in their Red Book.
 Once we have received the form we will register your baby as a patient at this Practice.

-The Practice will send you an appointment for a mother and baby post-natal check.
-This is a 50 minute appointment, 30 minutes for the baby check and 20 minutes for the post-natal.
-Your baby’s course of routine immunisations will start at 8 weeks and will be given at this appointment.
+The Practice will arrange an appointment for a mother and baby post-natal check.
+This is a 30 minute appointment.
+Your baby’s course of routine immunisations will start at 8 weeks and you will receive an appointment for this.
 Please remember to bring the red book.
 If you cannot make this appointment you must notify reception as soon as possible.
-Please be advised that if you do need to cancel, the next available appointment may be anything up to 4 weeks after that date.
+Please be advised that if you do need to cancel, the next available appointment may be anything up to 2 weeks after that date.

 The Doctors are happy to see patients who are temporarily resident in the Practice area should medical advice be required.
 In this instance persons wishing to be treated should state that they are a temporary resident when reporting to reception.

 To register you will need to bring your passport plus download and complete a Temporary Resident Registration form (also available from reception).